-- What case-related expenses will I need to reimburse, and will I be charged for them win or lose?
+- What case-related expenses will I need to pay for, and will I be charged for them win or lose?
 Virtually all disability attorneys require you to reimburse them for expenses related to your case, including the cost of medical records requests, medical source statements, postage, and sometimes travel expenses.
 Make sure you're clear on what expenses are included, the average amount clients usually pay, and whether you'll be charged even if you lose your case.

 - How often will we discuss my case before the hearing?
 If your case has been denied at the initial level, it can take a year or more to receive a hearing in front of an administrative law judge.
-During this time, your attorney should contact you periodically for updates on your medical situation.
+During this time, your representative should contact you periodically for updates on your medical situation.

 - Will we meet before the hearing?
 Your representative should be willing to meet with you in person or by Zoom, Google Meet, or Microsoft Teams before your hearing rather than simply discussing your case on the phone.
 You should ask to meet face-to-face with your representative at least once before your hearing.